puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Ansible Content:
 Roles:
 - Prefix all variables of a role with its role-name (possible exception: base role)
 - Put all used variables in your defaults-folder , even if not yet defined
 - Use «meta: flush_handler» at the end of a role to be sure all role-related stuff is run even if a later applied role fails.
+- when many import_tasks: prefix name with filename

 <!-- .slide: class="master-content" > -->